Who Is Rogel Aguilera-Mederos? Truck Driver Sentenced To 110 Years For Deadly Crash On I-70

 (CBS4) – Rogel Aguilera-Mederos is the driver who crashed an out-of-control semi truck into stopped traffic on Interstate 70 in Lakewood in 2019, killing four people and injuring several others.
 The crash damaged or destroyed 28 vehicles.
 Aguilera-Mederos was convicted of 27 counts, including vehicular homicide.
 On Monday, a judge in Jefferson County sentenced him to 110 years in prison.
 By Thursday morning, than 1.5 million people had signed an online petition asking Gov. Jared Polis to grant clemency, or commutation as time served.

-Aguilera-Mederos, who was 23 years old at the time, passed a runaway truck ramp after losing the brakes on his truck, a point the prosecution focused on during the trial.
+Aguilera-Mederos, who was 23 years old at the time, passed one of Colorado’s runaway truck ramp after losing the brakes on his commercial vehicle as he descended on I-70 from the mountains, a point the prosecution focused on during the trial.

 The crash killed Miguel Angel Lamas Arellano, 24; William Bailey, 67; Doyle Harrison, 61; and Stanley Politano, 69.